-Manila, Philippines — Street food is one of the best ways to try a lot of the best Filipino foods.
-Of course, you can find excellent, high-end restaurants where you can sit down and enjoy fine dining.
-But the fact is that street food is part of Filipino culture and these delicacies may vary from one place to another.
+Manila, Philippines — Street food is one of the best ways to try many of the best Filipino foods.
+Of course, you can find excellent high-end restaurants where you can sit down and enjoy fine dining.
+But the fact is that street food is part of Filipino culture, and these delicacies may vary from one place to another.
 Here’s our complete guide to Street Food in The Philippines:

 Selling street food is a way of life for many Filipinos, and by eating from a vendor’s stand, you’re helping them to live their lives.
-At the same time, street food is probably the cheapest food you can buy and this applies not only in the Philippines.
+At the same time, street food is probably the cheapest food you can buy, which applies not only in the Philippines.
 It’s the original fast food, and the prices are usually very low.

 In this Filipino Street Food Guide, we listed some of our favorite Pinoy Street Food that you can easily find anywhere in the Philippines:

 These little treats are battered and fried eggs, but as you can guess from the size, they’re not all chicken eggs.
 Tokneneng is made with chicken eggs, but Kwek Kwek is made of quail eggs.
 They’re golden brown and crispy on the outside but pack a nice little protein punch.

 Another deep-fried treat, this time of ground pork with vegetables inside bean curd sheets.
 Try all the sauces.